Nemuritor01/swipe-button-card/README.md

 ![readme-images-swipe-button-card](https://github.com/Nemuritor01/swipe-button-card/blob/main/.github/swipe-button-card.gif)

-Swipe-Button-Card is a minimalist and customizable card, that lets you toggle 3 buttons with swipe gestures.
-It acts like a container for 3 card (which can be any Home Assistant card), while swiping to the left, right (or top bottom) triggers a click on the specific sub-button.
+Swipe-Button-Card is a minimalist and customizable card, that lets you toggle 3 buttons with swipe gestures. swipe-button-card is a container for 3 card, which can be any Home Assistant card.
+Swiping to the left - right (or top - bottom) triggers a click on the specified sub-card.
 This card is written in CSS and Java Script and not using any third party library.

 Please note, that I´ve created this card for my personal use in the first place.